 \section{Introduction}

-The term geometric phase indicates a phase factor that is acquired by a dynamical system following an adiabatic perturbation of the system parameters at the end of which the system is brought back to the original conditions.
-The geometric phase is in addition to the usual dynamic phase accumulated by a harmonically oscillating system.
-While first recognized in the context of quantum mechanics~\cite{berry1984quantal}, it was later observed also in other fields, such as optics~\cite{tomita1986observation}, solid state physics~\cite{zak1989berry}, classical mechanics~\cite{hannay1985angle}, and molecular physics~\cite{longuet1958studies,herzberg1963intersection}.
-Over time, the concept of geometric phase has been extended also to nonadiabatic~\cite{aharonov1987phase,anandan1992geometric} and nonlinear dissipative systems~\cite{ning1992geometric,kepler1992geometric,garrison1988complex}, its mathematical foundation has been firmly established~\cite{zwanziger1990berry,chruscinski_geometric_2004,simon1983holonomy}, and it has found direct applications in optics~\cite{jisha2021geometric,cohen2019geometric} and solid state physics~\cite{xiao2010berry,resta_macroscopic_1994}.
+The term geometric phase indicates a phase factor acquired by a dynamical system following an adiabatic perturbation of the system parameters at the end of which the system is brought back to the original conditions.
+The geometric phase is in addition to the usual dynamical phase accumulated by a harmonically oscillating system.
+While first recognized in the context of quantum mechanics~\cite{berry1984quantal}, it was later observed also in other fields, such as optics~\cite{tomita1986observation,jisha2021geometric,cohen2019geometric}, solid state physics~\cite{zak1989berry,xiao2010berry,resta_macroscopic_1994}, classical mechanics~\cite{hannay1985angle}, and molecular physics~\cite{longuet1958studies,herzberg1963intersection}.
+The concept of geometric phase has been extended also to nonadiabatic~\cite{aharonov1987phase,anandan1992geometric} and nonlinear dissipative systems~\cite{ning1992geometric,kepler1992geometric,garrison1988complex}, its mathematical foundation has been firmly established~\cite{zwanziger1990berry,chruscinski_geometric_2004,simon1983holonomy}.